David Vickers: Storylines

 David is eventually rescued from his prison cell and is soon reunited with his father and Rex Balsom, who is now his cousin.
 Upon his return he and Dorian reunite after he saves her from the clutches of Cutter Wentworth, a gold-digging con-artist who was trying to seduce Dorian for her money.
 Dorian and David then remarry for the third time.
 He also is cast in a film based on his life and has Dorian's daughter Langston Wilde write the script for it, while her ex-boyfriend, Markko Rivera, is set to direct it, leading to the pair's romantic reconciliation.
 David returned from Hollywood, California, in June 2011 with Dorian, only to be arguing with each other when Dorian accuses David of having an affair with his co-star Ionia Masters, who plays his onscreen version of his wife Dorian in the big screen biopic Vicker Man.
 David and Dorian are both unaware that Echo DiSavoy is paying Ionia to seduce David away from Dorian to avenge her for helping Viki to ruin her affair with Viki's ex-husband Charlie Banks, although David is suspicious that someone is setting him up to ruin his marriage.
-David accuses Clint at first, but Dorian reminds him that Clint's health problems at the time are preventing him from performing these type of machinations towards them.
-When David later has a conversation with Viki, talking to her about all the people he known in his life who would hold a grudge against him, Viki eventually figures out that Echo was the person who was sabotaging his marriage to Dorian.
+David accuses Clint at first, but Dorian reminds him that Clint's health problems at the time are preventing him from performing these types of machinations towards them.
+When David later has a conversation with Viki, talking to her about all the people he is known in his life who would hold a grudge against him, Viki eventually figures out that Echo was the person who was sabotaging his marriage to Dorian.
 David and Viki later go to Dorian's La Boulaie estate to tell Dorian the truth, but they both discover that Dorian has vanished from her home.
 Viki tries to calm David down after his wife's disappearance.
 Dorian eventually reunites with David at the police station after she was kidnapped by Echo and held hostage at the Minute Man Motel.
-She was rescued by her seven-year-old grand nephew Sam Manning while he was wearing a Spider-Man mask.
+She was rescued by her seven-year-old grandnephew Sam Manning while he was wearing a Spider-Man mask.
 David and Dorian go back home to the La Boulaie estate, where they have sex.
 David and Dorian later attend the premiere of their film Vicker Man at the Palace Hotel, where Dorian gets into a confrontation with Ionia because they are wearing identical dresses.
 David helps break up the fight between them when David has the film's director Markko send Ionia home in a cab.
 David and Dorian's film premiere is unfortunately upstaged by porn producer Rick Powers, when he switches the Vicker Man film with his porno film Hold The Diploma, which stars local Llanview teenagers Nate Salinger and Deanna Forbes.
 David and Dorian both later learn that Rick put the Vicker Man film on the internet.